EBolle/Data-Pipelines-with-Airflow/README.md

 - Copy / clone the `dags` and `plugins` folders into your Airflow folder
 - Make sure your `dags` and `plugins` folders are correctly referred to in `airflow.cfg`
 - Add valid AWS credentials and AWS Redshift cluster information to the `Admin > Connections` tab in the Airflow UI
+- If necessary modify the connection string parameter in the operators

 Once you are ready, you should see the 2 DAGS in the UI.
 Unpause both DAGS and manually trigger `s3_to_redshift_create_tables.py` first.
 When finished, manually trigger `s3_to_redshift_insert_tables.py`.
 After the first run the insert DAG should run every